 Declared a national park in 1987, Pin Valley has altitudes ranging from 11,000 to 20,000 feet and is home to at least 12 endangered snow leopards.
-In addition, other animals indigenous to the region and park are the Siberian ibex, bharal, weasel, red fox and marten.
-Birds such as the pika, griffon, golden eagle, bearded vulture, chukor and raven paint the skies a pretty picture.
+In addition, other animals indigenous to the region and park are the Siberian ibex, bharal, weasel, red fox, and marten.
+Birds such as the pika, griffon, golden eagle, bearded vulture, Chukor and Raven paint the skies a pretty picture.

 We drive back to Kaza in the evening and spend the night in a comfortable and warm Kaza hotel.

 After a delicious breakfast, we continue our Spiti Valley tour and drive towards the only other town of Spiti Valley – Tabo.
-Also known as the ‘Ajanta of the Himalayas’, Tabo houses the 1010 year-old Tabo Monastery – which is a UNESCO world heritage site and is famous for its ancient paintings that depict the life of The Buddha, and intricate portraits of gods and demons along with life-size statues of bodhisattvas, in a fusion of western Tibetan, Indian and Kashmiri styles.
+Also known as the ‘Ajanta of the Himalayas’, Tabo houses the 1020 year-old Tabo Monastery – which is a UNESCO world heritage site and is famous for its ancient paintings that depict the life of The Buddha, and intricate portraits of gods and demons along with life-size statues of bodhisattvas, in a fusion of western Tibetan, Indian and Kashmiri styles.

 After spending a couple of hours at Tabo, we drive towards Dhankar.
 Perched high above the confluence of the Spiti and Pin River, in a hidden bowl, is the tiny hamlet of Dhankar.
-The former capital of the Royals of Spiti Valley, also known as the Nono, who ruled the dust-coloured badlands of Spiti Valley, go back in time as you explore the 1200-year-old Dhankar Gompa which perches precariously between eroded rocky pinnacles on the edge of a cliff.
+The former capital of the Royals of Spiti Valley, also known as the Nono, who ruled the dust-coloured badlands of Spiti Valley.
+Go back in time as you explore the 1200-year-old Dhankar Gompa which perches precariously between eroded rocky pinnacles on the edge of a cliff.
 If time permits, do take an hour’s climb above the village to visit the stunning turquoise Dhankar Tso or Dhankar Lake which offers views over the valley and towards the twin peaks of Mane Rang (6593 meters).

 Later, we take a short drive to Lhalung – another beautiful high altitude Spiti valley village.
 The word Lhalung means ‘land of god’ and the village of Lhalung is located at the foot of the Tangmar Mountains which supposedly transforms in colour depending on the mood of the deities.
 Red denotes anger while yellow signifies happiness.
 Apart from being home to hospitable local families, the village of Lhalung is also home to one of the oldest gompas in Spiti valley.
-The Lhalung Monastery – also known as Sarkhang and golden Temple – is situated at a height of 3658 metres.
+The Lhalung Monastery – also known as Sarkhang and golden Temple – is situated at a height of 3658 meters.

 We spend the night at an authentic local homestay with a local family, listening to life tales at above 12,000 feet.

-Today, we commence our journey back home and trace our steps back on the Kaza – Manali road.
+This day, we commence our journey back home and trace our steps back on the Kaza – Manali road.
 However, we take one last stop at another Spitian wonder – Chandratal Lake.
 The mystical and beautiful Chandratal Lake, which translates to Moon Lake, is located at a height of 14,100 feet.
 The Chandra Bhaga mountain range forms a striking backdrop for the lake, which changes appearance according to the pictures painted in the sky.

 After capturing the colours of the beautiful Chandratal Lake, we drive to our camping site where a hot supper under the gaze of a million stars and the Milky Way awaits us.